-- Elements of Approved Active Transportation Plan/Active Transportation Focused Sections of other Types of Mobility Plans: Incorporate project features that are approved in an active transportation plan or if very focused, in active transportation focused sections of other types of plans that improve mobility.
+- Active Transit Route: facility contains a currently active OCTA transit route - Safety Improvements: Project features that increase the safety of pedestrians.
+These elements can include the new installation of: intersection median barriers, curb extensions, pedestrian crossing islands, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
+Other elements of safety may be considered on a case-by-case basis. - Elements of Approved Active Transportation Plan/Active Transportation Focused Sections of other Types of Mobility Plans: Incorporate project features that are approved in an active transportation plan or if very focused, in active transportation focused sections of other types of plans that improve mobility.
 These elements can include bike infrastructure and pedestrian elements.
 Other elements of an active transportation plan may be considered on a case-by-case basis.
 Documentation of approved plan will be required with application submittal and assignment of points for active transportation focused sections of other types of plans will be considered on a case-by-case basis. - Sustainability Elements: Includes the use of multiple complete street elements, the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
-Other elements of sustainability may be considered on a case by case basis.
+Other elements of sustainability may be considered on a case-by-case basis.
 Points are awarded at construction phase only.

 LOS Improvement: This category is a product of the existing or projected LOS based upon v/c and LOS improvement "with project" for arterial based improvements and ICU for intersection-based improvements.
 Projects must meet a minimum existing or projected LOS of "D" (.81 v/c) to qualify for priority consideration for funding.
 Existing LOS is determined using current 24-hour traffic counts for arterials and peak hour turning movements at intersections for the proposed segment.
 However, for projects where traffic volumes follow unconventional patterns (e.g. unidirectional congestion, large disparity between AM and PM peaks, etc.) alternate methodologies for determining LOS can be proposed.
-If HCM 2010 is proposed for intersections as an alternative methodology, all analysis must be submitted to OCTA no later than September 14, 2023 and the cost for independent review shall be reimbursed by the applicant.
-Projects that do not meet the minimum LOS "D" can be submitted but are not quaranteed consideration as part of the competitive process.
+If HCM 2010 is proposed for intersections as an alternative methodology, all analysis must be submitted to OCTA no later than September 12, 2024 and the cost for independent review shall be reimbursed by the applicant.
+Projects that do not meet the minimum LOS "D" can be submitted but are not guaranteed consideration as part of the competitive process.